ctschroeder/tutorials/add-omeka-items.md

   * Don’t click featured; this is where you would tell Omeka "show this image on the front page where everyone can see it".
 I'll pick a featured item later.

-  * Collections are groups of items. **I have already added some Collections.** Pick the collection that fits your item the best!
+  * Collections are groups of items. **I will try to add some Collections in class based on our conversation.** Pick the collection that fits your item the best!

-    * Physical archives: choose this collection if you have a still image, website, or physical object that is or represents a Physical Archive in the real world

-    * Fictional archives: choose this collection if you have a still image, website, or physical object that is or represents a Fictional Archive, an archive that exists only on TV, in the movies, in a book, etc.

-    * Digital archives: choose this collection if you have a still image, website, or physical object that is or represents a Digital Archive online

-  **Note:  you can have different Item Types in some Collections.
-So you might have an entry for a Physical Object and an entry for a Still Image both in the Phyisical Archive collection.
-The Physical Object is an actual archive in the world.
-The Still Image is a photograph of an actual archive in the world.**
+  * Save changes

+***HELP EACH OTHER OUT***

-### Click the big ADD ITEM button
+***Click the big ADD ITEM button***

 ## 5. Review your item

+Each person in the group should review someone else’s item – review the metadata, the file information, tags, collection, etc.

 * Click on Items in the left menu bar.

- * Click on your item.
+ * Click on the item you are reviewing.

  * Click View Public Page.